JinheonBaek/JinheonBaek.github.io/_posts/2021-07-01-Graph Multiset Transformer.md

 * Simple sum pooling can not consider relative importance among nodes (See B. of Figure 1, Left).
 * Node drop discards some nodes at pooling, leading to information loss on those discarded nodes (See C. of Figure 1, Left).
 * Node clustering computes the dense cluster matrix, which leads to high computational complexity (See D. of Figure 1, Left).
-* Most graph pooling studies overlook graph isomorphism test except for a few (See green check icon in Figure 1, Left).
+* Most graph pooling studies overlook the graph isomorphism test except for a few (See green check icon in Figure 1, Left).

 ## Motivation